casper-astro/tutorials_devel/docs/tutorials/snap/tut_spec.md

 - **acc_cnt**: Accumulation counter.
 Keeps track of how many accumulations have been done.

 - **led0_sync**: Back on topic: the led0_sync light flashes each time a sync pulse is generated.
-It lets you know your ROACH is alive.
+It lets you know your SNAP is alive.

 - **led1_new_acc**: This lights up led1 each time a new accumulation is triggered.